FEMR/femr/CONTRIBUTING.md

 5. Select 'SBT'
 6. Click Next
 7. Select 'Use auto-import'
-8. Ensure the Project SDK is java version 1.7, click finish
+8. Ensure the Project SDK is java version 1.8, click finish
+9. If asked to select modules/data, select fEMR(root module) and fEMR-build.
-9. Create a file named application.dev.conf in the conf folder, copy and paste the information from application.example.conf in it.
+10. Create a file named application.dev.conf in the conf folder, copy and paste the information from application.example.conf in it.
 Change the information to match your database, username, and password.
-10. Create a database in mySQL with the same name as the database in the connection string inside of application.dev.conf
+11. Create a database in mySQL with the same name as the database in the connection string inside of application.dev.conf
-11. Under Run, select Edit configurations.
+12. Under Run, select Edit configurations.
 Create a new Play 2.0 application and add the following environment variables:
      [config.file // /absolute/location/to/conf/application.dev.conf]
      [user.dir // /absolute/location/to/femr]
-12. Run
+13. Run
-13. Contact kevin.zurek@teamfemr.org for an IntelliJ IDEA liscense key or with any issues configuring IntelliJ.
+14. Contact kevin.zurek@teamfemr.org for an IntelliJ IDEA liscense key or with any issues configuring IntelliJ.

 # Common Git commands during development: